National Museum of Scotland: Museum of Scotland

 The organisational merger of the National Museum of Antiquities of Scotland and the Royal Scottish Museum took place in 1985, but the two collections retained separate buildings until 1995 when the Queen Street building closed, to reopen later occupied solely by the Scottish National Portrait Gallery.
 In 1998 the new Museum of Scotland building opened, adjacent to the Royal Museum of Scotland building, and connected to it.
 The masterplan to redevelop the Victorian building and further integrate the architecture and collections was launched in 2004.
 The split naming caused confusion to visitors, and in 2006 permission was granted to remove "Royal" to achieve a unified brand.

 Merger – present day

 On 2006 the two museums were formally merged as the National Museum of Scotland.
 The naming had been changed for practical reasons, including strategy and marketing.
 The old Chambers Street Museum building closed for redevelopment in 2008, before reopening in July 2011.

 Staff at the museum took several days of strike action at points during 2015 and 2016, called by the Public and Commercial Services Union.

+In August 2023, the museum began preparing for the return of the Ni'isjoohl totem pole to the Nisga'a people of British Columbia, Canada.
+The 36 ft pole was carved in 1855, and arrived in Scotland in 1929 after being stolen from the Nisga'a.
+It was sold to the museum by Canadian anthropologist Marius Barbeau.